LefterisMavrakis/vue3-shop/README.md

 #### 3.6 **Search Functionality with Client-Side Filtering**

 - Users can search products either by **name** or **category** (clothing or electronics).
 The search operates on the client side, ensuring a fast and seamless experience.
-- **Category filtering** is implemented with checkboxes to allow users to filter by categories easily.

 ---

 ### 4. **Testing**

 - **Unit Tests**:
-  - **Vitest** was used to ensure components and stores work correctly and handle edge cases.
+  - **Vitest** was used to ensure components and stores work correctly.

 ---